Creating your CommonApp account

 Your CommonApp Account

-- Your CommonApp Account is separated into four main functions: Dashboard, My Colleges, Common App, and College Search.
+- Your CommonApp Account is separated into five functions: Dashboard, My Colleges, Common App, College Search and Financial Aid Resources.

 - My Colleges: The My Colleges tab shows the colleges that you have added into your account.
-You will complete your work for each college here.
+You will complete your work for each specific college here.
 Some colleges will require extra essays or questionnaires answered.
-As these might vary depending on the different faculties/schools within the college that you are applying to, they will appear only appear after you have completed the “Questions” section.

 The Common Application